pranavvp16/YT_comment_analysis/README.md

 - [ ] Train BERT model for Spam and Ham filtering to remove unnecessary comments
 - [ ] Shift to Flask Framework of Python
 - [ ] Perform topic modeling techniques like LDA(Latent Dirichlet Allocation) to find trending topics in the comments
+- [ ] Add feature to summarise a specific video.

 Please feel free to make pull request if you can add on the above or any necessary features to the app